srp33/ExpressionAble-CLI/README.md

 * Querying large data sets to filter out useful data.
 * Selection of additional columns/features to include in the resulting data set.
 * Option to gzip resulting data sets, as well as the ability to read gzipped files.

-And coming soon:
 * Merging multiple data files of various types into a single file.
-Type `expressionablemerge --help` or `merge --help` to help test it out!

 ## Install